-- Section 1.
+Section 1.
 Short title.
-This Act may be cited as the Interagency Children's Behavioral Health Services Act. - Section 5.
-Children's Behavioral Health Transformation 6 7 Initiative.
+This Act may be cited as the Interagency Children's Behavioral Health Services Act.

+Section 5.
+Children's Behavioral Health Transformation Initiative.
 This Act establishes a Children's Behavioral Health Transformation Officer.
-The Officer shall lead the 8 9 State's comprehensive, interagency effort to ensure that youth with significant and complex behavioral health needs receive 10 appropriate community and residential services and that the 11 12 State-supported system is transparent and easier for youth and their families to navigate.
-The Officer shall serve as a 13 14 policymaker and spokesperson on children's behavioral health, including coordinating the 15 interagency effort 16 legislation, rules, and budgets and communicating with the 17 General Assembly and federal and local leaders on these critical issues.
-18
+The Officer shall lead the State's comprehensive, interagency effort to ensure that youth with significant and complex behavioral health needs receive appropriate community and residential services and that the State-supported system is transparent and easier for youth and their families to navigate.
+The Officer shall serve as a policymaker and spokesperson on children's behavioral health, including coordinating the interagency effort through legislation, rules, and budgets and communicating with the General Assembly and federal and local leaders on these critical issues.

-An Interagency Children's Behavioral Health Services Team 19 20 is established to find appropriate services, residential 21 treatment, and support for children identified by each 22 as requiring participating agency enhanced identify and obtain treatment 23 collaboration to in

-- 1 residential setting.
-Responsibilities of each participating - 2 agency shall be outlined in an interagency agreement between - 3 all the relevant State agencies. - 4 Section 10.
+An Interagency Children's Behavioral Health Services Team is established to find appropriate services, residential treatment, and support for children identified by each participating agency as requiring enhanced agency collaboration to identify and obtain treatment in a residential setting.
+Responsibilities of each participating agency shall be outlined in an interagency agreement between all the relevant State agencies.

+Section 10.
 Interagency agreement.
-In order to establish 5 the Interagency Children's Behavioral Health Services Team, 6 within 90 days after the effective date of this Act, the 7 Department of Children of Family Services, the Department of Human Services, the Department of Healthcare and Family 8 9 Services. the Illinois State Board of Education, 10 Department of Juvenile Justice, and the Department of Public 11 Health shall enter into an interagency agreement for the 12 purpose of establishing the roles and responsibilities of each 13 participating agency. - The interagency agreement, among other things, shall address all of the following: - (1) Require each participating agency to assign staff to the Interagency Children's Behavioral Health Services Team who have operational knowledge of and decision-making authority over the agency's children's behavioral health programs and services. - (2) Set criteria to identify children whose cases will be presented to the Interagency Children's Behavioral Health Services Team for prioritized review.
-Criteria shall include, but not be limited to: - 25 (A) the length of time the child has been clinically approved for residential services through existing funding streams but has not been admitted to an appropriate program;
+In order to establish the Interagency Children's Behavioral Health Services Team, within 90 days after the effective date of this Act, the Department of Children of Family Services, the Department of Human Services, the Department of Healthcare and Family Services, the Illinois State Board of Education, the Department of Juvenile Justice, and the Department of Public Health shall enter into an interagency agreement for the purpose of establishing the roles and responsibilities of each participating agency.

+The interagency agreement, among other things, shall address all of the following:

+- (1) Require each participating agency to assign staff to the Interagency Children's Behavioral Health Services Team who have operational knowledge of and decision-making authority over the agency's children's behavioral health programs and services. - (2) Set criteria to identify children whose cases will be presented to the Interagency Children's Behavioral Health Services Team for prioritized review.
+Criteria shall include, but not be limited to: - (A) the length of time the child has been clinically approved for residential services through existing funding streams but has not been admitted to an appropriate program;